Businesses and Professions

 (21) To the foster parent, or parents, pertaining to the disclosure of healthcare records of children in the custody of the foster parent, or parents; provided, that the foster parent or parents receive appropriate training and have ongoing availability of supervisory assistance in the use of sensitive information that may be the source of distress to these children;

 (22) A hospital may release the fact of a patient's admission and a general description of a patient's condition to persons representing themselves as relatives or friends of the patient or as a representative of the news media.
-The access to confidential health care information to persons in accredited educational programs under appropriate provider supervision shall not be deemed subject to release or transfer of that information under subsection (a) of this section; or
+The access to confidential healthcare information to persons in accredited educational programs under appropriate provider supervision shall not be deemed subject to release or transfer of that information under subsection (a);

 (23) To the workers' compensation fraud prevention unit for purposes of investigation under §§ 42-16.1-12 — 42-16.1-16.
 The release or transfer of confidential healthcare information under any of the above exceptions is not the basis for any legal liability, civil or criminal, nor considered a violation of this chapter; or

 (24) To a probate court of competent jurisdiction, petitioner, respondent, and/or their attorneys, when the information is contained within a decision-making assessment tool that conforms to the provisions of § 33-15-47.

 (c) Third parties receiving, and retaining, a patient's confidential healthcare information must establish at least the following security procedures: